EZ-Robotics/EZ-Template/ez-template-docs/docs/general_autonomous.md

 ### drive_rpm_set()
-Sets a new RPM for the drive.
-This is can be used when a drive has a transmission.
+Set the cartridge/wheel rpm of the robot.

-`rpm` the rpm of the wheel
+`rpm` rpm of the cartridge or wheel
 <Tabs
   groupId="drive_rpm_set"
   defaultValue="proto"